Sofrito… this luscious green base can create wonders in your kitchen, believe me when I say that.

 This recipe will make 4-5 cups of sofrito.
 You usually only need 3-4 tablespoons per recipe, so this will go a long way.

-You can refrigerate it if using within few days or freeze it in ice cube trays, then transfer to a freezer safe zip top bag for later use.
-Each cube is about 1 tablespoon and there is no need to thaw before use.
+I usually refrigerate it if I’m going to use it within a few days.
+If I want to save some for later, I freeze it in ice cube trays, then transfer the cubes to a freezer-safe zip-top bag.
+Each cube is about 1 tablespoon, and the best part is there’s no need to thaw them before using!

 Try it as a seasoning any time you are making Latin food… it goes great in rice dishes, beans, stews and my favorite, Picadillo!

-Here are some other great recipes that use Sofrito:
+Here are some other great recipes that use Puerto Rican Sofrito:

 - Carne Guisada